 Patan is one of the oldest cities of Gujarat

-.
-Founded in 745 AD by Vanjraj Chavda- a prominent ruler of Chavda kingdom, this was originally known as Anhipur Patan or Anhilwad Patan.
+Patan was founded in 745 AD by Vanjraj Chavda- a prominent ruler of Chavda kingdom, this was originally known as Anhipur Patan or Anhilwad Patan.
 Surrounded with a number of temples and decorative dargahs this place is also known for carrying the replica of an age old city of Anhilpur which is also known as Anahilpatak, Anahipatan, Anahilpur, Anahilvad Patan, Patan etc. Patan was part of the Baroda state from the mid-eighteenth century during the rule of British East India Company and the British Government in India, until India's independence in 1947, when Baroda became part of Bombay state, which in 1960 was separated into Gujarat and Maharashtra.

 in the north.
 This for the first time gave a complete structure of present day Gujarat which is tenth largest city of India.